Alexandru Ene: Club career

 Ene was born on 19 September 1928 in Brăila, Romania and began playing junior-level football at Olympia București from 1941 to 1947.
 Then he went to play for Metalul București at senior level in Divizia B, helping the team get promoted to Divizia A. He made his debut in the competition under coach Augustin Botescu on 22 August 1948 in a 6–1 loss to CFR Timișoara.

 He was transferred to Dinamo București in 1951 where in his first season he scored a hat-trick in a 6–2 win over rivals CCA București.
 On 14 October 1951, Ene became the first player to score at the Dinamo Stadium when they defeated Locomotiva Timișoara.
 In 1953 he was loaned to Dinamo Brașov.
 Afterwards he returned to The Red Dogs where in the 1954 Divizia A season he became league top-scorer with 20 goals and was played the entire match by coach Angelo Niculescu in the Cupa României final which was lost with 2–0 to Metalul Reșița.
 In the following season he helped the club win its first Divizia A title, being used by Niculescu in 23 matches in which he netted 14 goals, being the top-scorer of the team.
 Ene played in the first European match of a Romanian team in the 1956–57 European Cup in the 3–1 victory against Galatasaray in which he scored the last goal.
 The Red Dogs advanced to the next phase of the competition where they were eliminated by CDNA Sofia, Ene playing in all four games of the campaign.
 He reached another Cupa României final in 1959, this time winning it as he was used the entire match by coach Iuliu Baratky in the 4–0 win over CSM Baia Mare.
-On 19 June 1960, Ene played his last Divizia A match for Dinamo in a 3–1 loss to Farul Constanța, having a total of 179 matches in which he scored 105 goals in the competition (including eight goals for Dinamo in the derby against Steaua).
+On 19 June 1960, Ene played his last Divizia A match for Dinamo in a 3–1 loss to Farul Constanța, totaling 179 matches with 105 goals in the competition (including eight goals for Dinamo in the derby against Steaua).
 Throughout his career he was known for his spectacular scissors kick goals.

 After retiring, he worked in leading positions in football, including being vice-president of Dinamo from 1971 until 1973.